CameronB01/CameronB01/README.md

 ## About Me:

 I'm a data enthusiast with a strong foundation in all things numbers, and I'm fascinated by the amazing insights data can provide.
-I got my Bachelor's in Statistics (and a minor in Economics) from Western Washington University, and this experience really honed my analytical abilities and nurtured a deep admiration for numerical data.
+I got my Bachelor's in Statistics (and a minor in Economics) from Western Washington University, and this experience really honed my analytical abilities and nurtured a deep admiration for data.

 Currently, I'm pursuing a Master's in Data Science at Willamette University.
 This program is significantly enhancing my knowledge and skills in the field.
 I will be graduating at the end of August.
 I'll have Python, R, and SQL in my toolkit, ready to tackle any complex data challenges that come my way.